Parvajmalik/Nasal-temperature-sensing/README.md

 ### I am handling the firmware development, PCB design, and overall electronic system integration of the device.
 This includes:

-Sensor interfacing and signal processing
+Sensor interfacing and signal processing.
-WiFi-enabled data transmission
+WiFi-enabled data transmission.
-Cloud integration (e.g., Firebase, MQTT, or custom APIs) Power optimization and embedded coding
+Cloud integration (e.g., Firebase, MQTT, or custom APIs).
+Power optimization and embedded coding.